SalomePlatform/adao/doc/en/reference.rst

 .. index:: single: ObservationError

-This third form is also a simplified method to provide a matrix, but a little more powerful.
+This third form is also a simplified method to provide a matrix, but a little more powerful than the second one.
 The covariance matrix :math:`\mathbf{M}` is already supposed to be diagonal, but the user has to specify all the positive diagonal values.
 The matrix can then be specified only by a vector :math:`\mathbf{V}` which will be set on a diagonal matrix:

 .. math:: \mathbf{M} =  \begin{pmatrix}
     v_{1}  & 0      & \cdots   & 0      \\